 Will he be successful on his journey?
 That is for us to discover.

-This one shows a man hanging by his right foot, with his left leg dangling loose and forming an inverted and mirrored number 4 or the symbol of the cross and also a triangle.
-He is tied to some trunks of a tree in the form of a T with live leaves on it, indicating interaction with the forces of nature.
-The colours on him are also suggestive: the red on his pants represents the passions of the body, the blue on the shirt, calmness, and the yellow on shoes and hair, the intellect.
+This card shows a man hanging by his right foot.
+His left leg dangles loose, forming an inverted and mirrored number 4.
+It also symbolizes the cross and a triangle.
+He is tied to some trunks of a tree in the form of a T. The tree has live leaves on it.
+This indicates interaction with the forces of nature.
+The colors on him are also suggestive.
+Red on his pants represents the passions of the body.
+Blue on the shirt indicates calmness.
+Yellow on shoes and hair represents the intellect.
 His hands are hidden behind his back.
-His head is surrounded by a halo-like shining light, and surprisingly his face shows a calm and serene disposition.
-When you consider all of this, you realize that he is there by his own volition.
-He has chosen to be in that position.
-He is making a self-sacrifice for the greater good.
-He is meditating.
+A halo-like shining light surrounds his head, and surprisingly his face shows a calm and serene disposition.

 Tarot in Popular Culture